 Admission to the school during the school year depends on whether or not there are places available.
-All year groups at the school have up to 70 places.
 Applications must be made directly to the school on a form available from the school.
 If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1-7 above), a place will be offered.

 In-year admissions or admissions at the beginning of school years other than Reception will be considered by the Admissions Authority only up to half a term in advance of the desired date for entry.
 For example, for entry in January, the application will not be considered until after the October half term break.